staking-foundation/docs/docs/21-economics.md

 - Cryptography: [Diva's DVT](dvt) distributes duties across the network to ensure there aren't single points of failure.
 - Collateral: Operators post divETH collateral to guarantee they fulfil their duties responsibly.

+## Staker economics

+All divETH holders receive "Staker Rewards", which aggregate all staking rewards regardless of their source, including block proposals, attestation rewards, MEV, etc.

+Liquid Stakers will pay 10% of their Staking Rewards to Operators as compensation for their services as "Operator Rewards".

 ## Operator economics

 Diva Operators post divETH collateral as a guarantee.
 The more divETH they post, the more key shares they can receive.